-We are an equal opportunity employer, and we make employment decisions only on the basis of merit.
+We are an equal opportunity employer and we make employment decisions only on the basis of merit.

-- Respect and leverage a wide range of experiences, perspectives, ideas and approaches to encourage inclusion, new ways of learning, problem-solving and innovating and to help each other feel heard, supported and valued. - Base employment decisions on merit, including a person's qualifications, performance and ability to succeed.
+- Integrate diversity, equity and inclusion into who you are and how you work.
+Respect and leverage our diverse mix of backgrounds, voices and perspectives to encourage new ways of learning, problem-solving, and innovating. - Create a workplace that is inclusive by actively working to consider multiple perspectives, increase understanding and acceptance, and help each other feel heard, supported, and valued. - Base employment decisions on a person's qualifications, performance and ability to succeed.